Perris Dam Modernization Program

 Outlet Tower Improvements Project

-The Outlet Tower Improvements Project, part of the Perris Dam seismic retrofit projects, includes the tower bridge seismic retrofit project, and the Outlet Works Modification project.
+The Outlet Tower Improvements Project, part of the Perris Dam Modernization Program, includes the tower bridge seismic retrofit, various repairs, and modifications to the Outlet Works' downstream terminus.
 This project will ensure safe and reliable release of water during normal and emergency operations.
-The Outlet Tower Improvements Project is planned for completion by 2026.
+The Outlet Tower Improvements Project is planned for completion by 2029.
 Completed work to date for the project includes:

 The tower gantry crane and fish screens repair were completed in 2018 and included upgrading the mechanical and electrical components for the crane controls and operating systems.
 The fish screens were removed, cleaned, and repaired for corrosion damage.